-To get free or reduced price meals for your children carefully complete one application following the instructions for your household and return it to the designated office listed on the application.
-If you now receive SNAP, Temporary Assistance to Needy Families (TANF) for any children or participate in the Food Distribution Program on Indian Reservations (FDPIR), the application must include the children's names, the household SNAP, TANF or FDPIR case number and the signature of an adult household member.
-All children should be listed on the same application.
-If you do not list a SNAP, TANF or FDPIR case number for any household member, the application must include the names of everyone in the household, the amount of income each household member, and how often it is received and where it comes from.
-It must include the signature of an adult household member and the last four digits of that adult's social security number or check the box if the adult does not have a social security number.
-An application for free and reduced price benefits cannot be approved unless complete eligibility information is submitted, as indicated on the application and in the instructions.
-Contact your local Department of Social Services for your SNAP or TANF case number or complete the income portion of the application.
-No application is necessary if the household was notified by the SFA their children have been directly certified.
-If the household is not sure if their children have been directly certified, the household should contact the school.
+How to Apply: To get free or reduced price meals for your children, carefully complete one Application for Free and Reduced Price School Meals/Milk, following the instructions on the form, for your household and return it to the designated office listed on the application.
+All household members and children should be listed on one application.

+- If you receive SNAP or TANF benefits or participate in the FDPIR, the application must include the children's names, the household SNAP, TANF or FDPIR case number and the signature of an adult household member. - Contact your local Department of Social Services for your SNAP or TANF case number, if necessary. - No application is necessary if the household was notified by the School Food Authority that their children have been directly certified based on Assistance Program participation.
+If the household is not sure if their children have been directly certified, the household should contact the school. - If you do not list a SNAP, TANF or FDPIR case number for any household member, the application must include the names of everyone in the household, the amount of income for each household member, how often it is received and where it comes from.
+It must include the signature of an adult household member and the last four digits of that adult's social security number or check the box if the adult does not have a social security number. - An application for free and reduced price benefits cannot be approved unless complete eligibility information is submitted, as indicated on the application and in the instructions.
+We will let you know when your application is approved or denied.